hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 5. If a  watermark with key `key` is received:
    1. Iterate the value of `postponeTimeMap` for the watermark's key and update the same input/output WM keys in the `wmState`, postponed by the `postponeTime`
-   2. Compute minimum for each output WM in the `wmState`.
+   2. Compute new maximum for each output WM in the `wmState`.
-   3. Remove all _expired_ events in left/right buffers: _Expired_ items are all items with all watermarked timestamps less than minimum computed in the previous step.
+   3. Remove all _expired_ events in left & right buffers: _Expired_ items are all items with any watermarked timestamp less than the maximum computed in the previous step.
    4. If doing an outer join, emit events removed from the buffer, with `null`s for the other side, if the event was never joined.
    5. From the remaining elements in the buffer, compute the minimum time value in each watermark timestamp column.
-   6. Emit as watermarks as the minimum computed in steps 2 and 5, for each output WM key.
+   6. For each WM key, emit a new watermark as the minimum of value computed in step 5 and of the last received value for that WM key.
 6. If an event is received:
     1. Store the event in left/right buffer.
-    2. For each event in opposite buffer emit the joined event (if the whole join condition is `true`).
+    2. For each event in the opposite buffer emit the joined event (if the whole join condition is `true`).

 ### Questions